codevogel/svelte-sql-web-portal/tutorial/0-setup/0-setup.md

 - Drizzle client: mysql2
 - Run database locally with docker-compose: No
 - Package manager to install dependencies: npm

+To explain the above options:
+- **Template**: We want to use the minimal template, as we will be adding our own components and styles later on.
+- **TypeScript**: We will be using TypeScript for this project, as it is a great way to catch errors early on in the development process.
+- **Plugins**: We will be using [Prettier](https://prettier.io/) (an opinionated code formatter), [eslint](https://eslint.org/) (a static code analysis tool), [tailwindcss](https://tailwindcss.com/) (a CSS framework), and [drizzle](https://orm.drizzle.team/docs/overview) (a Typescript ORM)  for this project.
+Prettier and ESlint make sure our code is formatted correctly and follows best practices, TailwindCSS is a CSS framework that allows us to write CSS in a more efficient way, and Drizzle is an Object Relational Mapper (ORM) that allows us to interact with our database in a more efficient way.
+- **Tailwindcss plugins**: We will not be using any TailwindCSS plugins for this project.
+- **Drizzle database**: We will be using MySQL as our database for this project.
+- **Drizzle client**: We will be using the mysql2 client for Drizzle, as it is a popular client for MySQL.
+- **Run database locally with docker-compose**: We will not be using Docker for this project, as we're running a local MySQL server with XAMPP.
+- **Package manager to install dependencies**: We will be using npm to install our dependencies, as it is a popular package manager for Node.js.

 You  should see something like this:
 ![[create-svelte.png]]